 The original regional water quality management plan was completed in 1979.
 Under the 1994-1995 water quality planning program, a report providing an update of and status report on the regional water quality management plan was completed.
-During 2005, work was continued on the regional water quality management plan update for the greater Milwaukee watersheds.
-Work was completed on the plan design and analytical methods selection and on inventories of land use, natural resources, and public utilities.
+During 2006, work was continued on the regional water quality management plan update for the greater Milwaukee watersheds.
+Work was previously completed on the plan design and analytical methods selection and on inventories of land use, natural resources, and public utilities.
 Work continued on the inventory and analysis of water quality data.
-Water quality model development and calibration was completed, modeling of future year 2020 conditions was completed, development and modeling of broad water quality scenarios was substantially completed, and modeling of alternative plan conditions was initiated.
-A conference on watershed water quality planning and related topics was held in February.
+Water quality model development and calibration was previously completed., In 2006, modeling of future year 2020 conditions was refined to incorporate revised year 2020 population and land use information consistent with the 2035 regional land use plan, development and modeling of broad water quality scenarios was completed, and modeling of alternative plan conditions and of the preliminary recommended plan was completed.
+A conference on watershed water quality planning and related topics was held in March.